noodle-beans/noodle-beans.github.io/README.md

 1. Take image jpeg file and put it in **comics** folder
 2. Change its name to be in the form *comic0001.jpg*, but replace 0001 with the number that this comic will be (DO NOT skip numbers)
-3. Run stripper.exe (if you're using a mac, sucks to be you) and drag the new image into the panel that appears in order to remove the image's metadata.
-This deletes info like location and camera used, but also removes info about image orientation.
+3. Download and Run an image metadata removing program like [stripper.exe](http://www.steelbytes.com/?mid=30).
+Use it to remove metadata from image.
+Metadata could contain personal information, and this stops it from getting on the internet.
 4. Make sure the image is right-side up.
 If not, rotate and save.
 5. Put the new comic's title on the correct line (the line with the same number as the comic) in *titles.txt* and save.
 Titles must stay on one line.
 6. Put the comic's description in *descriptions.txt* above the #0001# thingy that has the same number as the comic.
 Descriptions can be multi-line.